petergal/fend-arcade-game/README.md

 ### What can you expect from the game

- If you succeed to reach the water you reach the next level.
+ If you succeed to reach the water you reach a next level.
 This is indicated with star images.
 Maximum level is 10.
-If you collide lose a level.
+If you collide, you go down a level.

 ## Development